Hack-PSU/frontend/README.md

 Tests are Javascript files under api/test.
 Tests should use the [MochaJS](http://Mochajs.org) testing framework.
 In addition, use
 [ChaiJS](http://chaijs.com) for assertions.
 RESTful testing also uses the mocha-typescript package formatted using [mocha-typescript](https://www.npmjs.com/package/mocha-typescript).
-All PRs should include the appropriate passing tests, and should be reviewed by the Director for Technology (@rsquared226).
+All PRs should include the appropriate passing tests, and should be reviewed by the Director for Technology (@jdurrell).

 ## Practices